pearlyzh/learning-notes/kubernetes/kubernetes.md

     - Pods are ephemeral
     - Kubernetes assigns an IP address to a pod after the pod has been scheduled to a node and before it’s started
     - Horizontal scaling means multiple pods may provide the same service
-- Exposes multiple HTTP services through a single Ingress (consuming a single IP)
+- Exposes multiple HTTP services through a single **Ingress** (consuming a single IP)
 - ClusterIP: ClusterIP is a Kubernetes service type that is used to group pods together and provide a single interface to access them.
 - NodePort: When we create a NodePort service, the service is assigned a high port on all nodes.
 When a request comes in for node:port, it will act as a built-in load balancer and send the request to one of the pods at random.
 NodePort is a Kubernetes service type that listens on a port on the node and forward requests on that port to a pod on the node
 - LoadBalancer
 - https://www.cortex.io/post/understanding-kubernetes-services-ingress-networking
 - Unlike NodePort or LoadBalancer, Ingress is not actually a type of service.
 Instead, it is an entry point that sits in front of multiple services in the cluster.
 It can be defined as a collection of routing rules that govern how external users access services running inside a Kubernetes cluster.
+- An **Ingress** is used when we have multiple services on our cluster and we want the user request routed to the service based on their path.
+Consider an example, I have two services foo and bar in our cluster.
+When we type www.example.com/foo we should be routed to the foo service and www.example.com/bar should be routed to bar service.
+These routings will be performed by an Ingress.

 ### Volumes